symfony/symfony-docs/cookbook/logging/monolog_console.rst

 How to Configure Monolog to Display Console Messages
 ====================================================

+.. versionadded:: 2.3
+    This feature was introduced to the MonologBundle in version 2.4, which was first packaged with Symfony at version 2.4 (but compatible with Symfony 2.3).

-It is possible to use the console to print messages for a certain :ref:`verbosity-levels` using the :class:`Symfony\\Component\\Console\\Output\\OutputInterface` instance that is passed when a command gets executed.
+It is possible to use the console to print messages for certain :ref:`verbosity-levels` using the :class:`Symfony\\Component\\Console\\Output\\OutputInterface` instance that is passed when a command gets executed.